MartinPaulikat/CF-HistoGAN/README.md

 - multiNetColoring.py colores the channels with the highest absolute changes and composites them into a plot.

-- multiNetHE visualizes the artifically generated HE images.
+- multiNetHE.py visualizes the artifically generated HE images.